 3. After 1 hour, you can move them to a freezer-friendly bag(s) and they won’t stick to each other

-WHAT TO SERVE BAK KIEN WITH
+WHAT TO SERVE WITH NGOH HIANG

-- 4 Tbsp Corn starch
+- 1 Tbsp corn starch

 Preparing the filling (can be prepared the day before):

 - Put all ingredients for the filling and add seasonings.
 Combine into a meat paste consistency